 Friday April 25th 2025

-On Friday April 25th 2025 Lili Spragg Staged Her Third Exhibition of Anonymised Journal Entries She Received From Many of Her Instagram Followers Who Responded To Her Online Expression of Feeling Upset After Moving To London From Australia And Finding Herself Down And Lonely After A Bad Experience With A Fellow Student (Who Reportedly Had His Own Mental Health Issues And Was Very Negative).
+On Friday April 25th 2025 Lili Spragg Staged Her Third Exhibition of Aynonymiszed Journal Entries She Received From Many of Her Instagram Followers Who Responded To Her Online Expression of Feeling Upset After Moving To London From Australia And Finding Herself Down And Lonely After A Bad Experience With A Fellow Student (Who Reportedly Had His Own Mental Health Issues And Was Very Negative).

 The Response She Received Was Phenomenal.
 People Shared Similar Feelings of Being Down As Well As Offering Their Support.
 Some Communicated Through DM (Direct Messaging) Some Even Sent Handwritten Heartfelt Letters And Journal Entries To A Specially Designated Postal Address.